doomedcat17/scpier/README.md

 **What about the [scpper](http://scpper.com/)?**

-Too long response times,and I didn't find any API for it, so even more web scraping and testing.
+Too long response times, and I didn't find any API for it, so even more web scraping and testing.
 # Download

 SCPier is available as a downloadable .jar java library.
 The current release version is 0.5.5.